NOAA-ORR-ERD/adios_oil_database/README.md

 The Client is built with the Ember Javascript Framework, which provides a whole pile of javascript, in browser templating, etc. You can read more about it on the Web, but in short: it's a bunch of javascript, at run-time, entirely in the Browser.

 The Client relies on a JSON REST service, which is provided by a Python/Pyramid Application, using Cornice to help with the REST stuff.
-This is the "web_api", and the python package is called "adios_db_api".
+This is the "web_api", and the python package is called `adios_db_api`.

-The adios_db_api uses mongodb to manage the data itself. mongodb (https://www.mongodb.com/) is a "NoSQL Document Database", which runs as a separate server process.
+The `adios_db_api` uses mongodb to manage the data itself. mongodb (https://www.mongodb.com/) is a "NoSQL Document Database", which runs as a separate server process.

 So: to run the app, you need to: